ibm-messaging/connectivity-pack-kafka-connectors/README.md

    - `<CONNECTIVITY-PACK-HELM-CHART-VERSION>` is the latest version of the Connectivity Pack Helm chart.
    - `license.licenseId=<LICENSE-ID>` is the license identifier (ID) for the program that you purchased.
 For more information, see [licensing reference](https://ibm.github.io/event-automation/support/licensing/).
    - `license.accept` determines whether the license is accepted (default is `false` if not specified).
+   - `<NAMESPACE>` is the namespace where you want to install the IBM Connectivity Pack.
+This must be in the same namespace where an Event Streams instance is deployed.

    You can override the default configuration parameters by using the `--set` flag or by using a custom YAML file.
 For example, to set the `replicaCount` as `3`, you can use `--set replicaCount=3`.